quicwg/multipath/draft-ietf-quic-multipath.md

-The peers that send a PATH_ABANDON frame MUST treat all connection IDs received from the peer for the Path ID indicated in the PATH_ABANDON as immediately retired, and subsequently cannot send any packets on that path anymore.
+The peers that send a PATH_ABANDON frame MUST treat all connection IDs received from the peer for the Path ID indicated in the PATH_ABANDON as immediately retired, and subsequently cannot send any packet on that path anymore.
-Note that while abandoning a path will cause connection ID retirement, the inverse is not true: retiring the associated connection IDs does not indicate path abandonment (see further Section {{consume-retire-cid}}).
+Note that while abandoning a path will cause connection ID retirement, the inverse is not true: retiring the associated connection IDs does not indicate path abandonment (see further {{consume-retire-cid}}).

-PATH_ABANDON frames can be sent on any path, not only the path that is intended to be closed.
+PATH_ABANDON frames can be sent on any path, not only on the path that is intended to be closed.
 It is RECOMMENDED to send the PATH_ABANDON frames on another path, especially if connectivity on the to-be-abandoned path is expected to be broken.